-Which city is cheaper, Columbia River Gorge or Colorado Springs?
+Which place is cheaper, Columbia River Gorge or Colorado Springs?

 These are the overall average travel costs for the two destinations.